FlowFuse/flowfuse/docs/install/README.md

 ### Prerequistes

 The FlowForge platform requires the NodeJS runtime at v16 or newer.
-On Windows or OSx you will need to manually install this before proceeding.
+On Windows or MacOS you will need to manually install this before proceeding.
 Information about how to do this can be found on the NodeJS website here:

 [https://nodejs.org/en/download](https://nodejs.org/en/download)